dpal0/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - Give one example of an AI suggestion that was incorrect or misleading (including what the AI suggested and how you verified the result).

 ---
 I used Claude code for this project.
-The AI suggested that
+For this most of the suggestions were good and not misleading.
+It was very conservative and asked me many questions, I didn't allow it to write changes automatically and also I ran my own bash commands.

 ## 3. Debugging and testing your fixes